Can Bad Weather Affect Car Accident Liability in North Carolina?

 - Driving in foul weather usually takes longer, so it is important to plan ahead

-- Make sure you drive slowly and leave some distance between you and the car in front of you
+- Make sure you drive slowly and leave more distance between you and the car in front of you than you normally would

 - Always use your low beams when driving in fog

-- At any time, you feel unsafe and you are able, pull over
+- Any time you feel unsafe and you are able, pull over

 - Make sure your wipers and lights are working properly and your tires are in good shape